johncclayton/electric/sd-image/README.md

     #!/bin/bash
     scp "$1" my_username@my_hostname_somewhere:

+Note: you might also want to have the publish script only keep the last X copies of the executable.

+## Other Considerations

+Our build box receives SSH connections from Travis in order to kick off the build.
+This requires two environment variables to be sent along with the SSH connection, and by default sshd isn't configured to allow more than LANG and LC_*

+To make it possible to send TRAVIS_BUILD_NUMBER and TRAVIS_BRANCH, the following line needs to be placed into the /etc/ssh/sshd_config file.

+    $ AcceptEnv LANG LC_* TRAVIS_BUILD_NUMBER TRAVIS_BRANCH

 ## What happened?

 The SD image that the buildbox produces is suitable for use by end users.